Personal Loan Comparison

 ECB Interest Rate Environment

-As of March 2026, the ECB's main refinancing rate stands at 2.15 % and the deposit facility rate at 2.00 %, unchanged since the February 2026 meeting (source: ECB).
-Euro-area inflation was at 1.7 % in January 2026, close to the 2 % target.
-These benchmark rates trickle down into what German banks charge on personal loans, though each bank adds its own margin.
-Our interest rate forecast for 2026 covers what analysts expect for the rest of the year.
+As of June 2026, the ECB's main refinancing rate stands at 2.15 percent and the deposit facility rate at 2.00 percent, unchanged since the spring 2026 meetings.
+Euro-area inflation stabilized around 2.0 percent in mid-2026, meeting the central bank's target.
+These benchmark rates directly influence what German banks charge on personal loans, though each lender adds its own margin.
+Our interest rate forecast for 2026 covers what analysts expect for the second half of the year.

 Frequently Asked Questions About 5,000 Euro Loans